astropy/astropy/docs/table/access_table.rst

                    2 5                  000000000000000008       800000
                    3 6                  000000000000000009       900000

-Conveniently, alignment can be handled another way, by passing a list to the keyword argument ``align``::
+Conveniently, alignment can be handled another way — by passing a list to the keyword argument ``align``::

   >>> t1 = Table()